paralect/ship/doc/docs/deployment/kubernetes/aws.md

 :::

-To check required Secrets you can open workflows in the `.github` folder at root of your project.
+To check required Secrets you can open workflows in the `.github` folder at the root of your project.

 To automate deployment to the **production** environment you need to create `AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, `AWS_ACCOUNT_ID`, `AWS_REGION` and `CLUSTER_NAME_PRODUCTION`  secrets for `api-production.yml` and `web-production.yml` workflows.